Thank you for being the best recyclers in West Sussex!

 Across the District communities are coming together to help collect, repair, or recycle those items that can’t be collected from the kerbside.
 Businesses too are joining in and many supermarkets now collect single use plastics for recycling.

-Why not try to repair your old electrical item or consider having the item repaired at your nearest Repair Cafe.
-Within the Horsham district there are repair cafes in Horsham, Storrington, Steyning, and Henfield.
-Bring any small electrical item that doesn’t work to the café and skilled volunteers will do their best to mend it.
+Rather than recycling ir discarding your broken item you may like to consider having the item repaired at your nearest Repair Cafe.
+Within the Horsham District there are repair cafes in Horsham, Storrington, Steyning, and Henfield.
+Bring any small item that doesn’t work to the café and skilled volunteers will do their best to mend it.
+There are also others sites across West Sussex.
+See the full list, compiled by Sussex Green Living.

 Join the Refill Revolution